MisterChief95/sd-forge-extra-samplers/README.md

 If you get strange outputs or artifcating in these cases, try using a different sampler after generating the base image.

 Euler Max seems to work fine in just about all scenarios from my own testing.

+Adaptive Progressive and Langevin Euler are samplers of my own I've been experimenting with.
+The former uses Euler A-like sampling initially then switches to DPM++ 2M and finally a detailing stage as the sampling progresses.
+Langevin Euler is an SDE sampler that uses Langevin dynamics to add noise as sampling progresses.

 ## Contributing